gregdek/logictest/README.md

 Tag 01.002: new 5th track added, "wurlitzer pattern 3"

-Tag 01.003: just a simple close, then reopen, then save with "no changes".
+Tag 01.003: just a simple close/reopen, then save with "no changes".

+Tag 01.004: added a 6th track, this one a basic vocal speaking track